-Figure 4-50 Target Settings
+Figure 4-55 Target Settings

-- > Target Description - Here displays the description about the target and this description is unique. - > Information - The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.
+- Target Description Here displays the description about the target and this description is unique. - > Information The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.
+Click the Delete All button to delete all the entries in the table.
+Click the Next button to go to the next page.
+Click the Previous button return to the previous page.